 Explore the following links - or telephone the Chippewa Hotline at 807-625-CHIP!

 To begin the process of booking one of the above facilities, please print out the Permit Application below.
-Submit the Application to the Parks Division as instructed.
+Submit the Application to the City's Parks & Open Spaces Section as instructed.
 The Application Form contains helpful information on arranging additional permits or rentals that you may require (e.g., Fire Permit, portable toilets, etc.).

 The Friends of Chippewa Park, founded in 2002, is a not-for-profit organization that aims to restore Chippewa Park to its full potential.
 TFOCP have raised over $5 million to preserve the Park's rich history, renovate and improve the physical grounds & structures, and enhance the natural beauty for all to enjoy.
 With a dedicated membership of neighbours, friends and caring citizens, TFOCP works to re-establish Chippewa Park as a destination of choice and a recreational haven.
 It are a very active organization that has made great strides in Chippewa's restoration and continues to work hard planning for Chippewa's future.
 To learn more about TFOCP, Chippewa Park activities, and general information, please visit the website at The Friends of Chippewa Park.